aberlanas/SMX-SOM/UD04-Users-and-Groups/UD04-Task-100-The47Scripts.md

 ## Script 01

-Code a Shell Script that ask for a username via Standar Input (`read`) and show all the System Users that matching in their usernames with the username given.
+Code a Shell Script that ask for a username via Standard Input (`read`) and show all the System Users that matching in their usernames with the username given.

 ## Script 02

-Code a Shell Script that ask for a username via Standar Input (`read`) and show all the System Users that matching in their usernames with the username given in Uppercase or lowercase.
+Code a Shell Script that ask for a username via Standard Input (`read`) and show all the System Users that matching in their usernames with the username given in Uppercase or lowercase.

 ## Script 03

-Code a Shell Script that ask for a username via Standar Input (`read`) and show all the System Users that starts in their usernames with the username given.
+Code a Shell Script that ask for a username via Standard Input (`read`) and show all the System Users that starts in their usernames with the username given.

 ## Script 04

-Code a Shell Script that ask for a username via Standar Input (`read`) and show all the System Users that starts in their usernames with the username given in Uppercase or lowercase.
+Code a Shell Script that ask for a username via Standard Input (`read`) and show all the System Users that starts in their usernames with the username given in Uppercase or lowercase.

 ## Script 05

-Code a Shell Script that ask for a username via Standar Input (`read`) and show all the System Users that starts in their usernames with the username given.
+Code a Shell Script that ask for several characters via Standard Input (`read`) and show all the System Users that *not contains* in their usernames these characters.

 ## Script 06